-Yes, housing is available for medical students on a fourth-year elective rotation with us, for a fee of $25.00 per week (fee goes into effect for rotations beginning on or after June 1, 2020, and will be collected at the time of application approval).
+Yes, housing is available for medical students on a fourth-year elective rotation with us, for a fee of $25.00 per week.
+For rotations beginning on or after June 1, 2024, the fee will increase to $50.00 per week to cover rising costs.
+The housing fee is collected at the time of application approval.
 Housing is conveniently located 7 miles from MaineGeneral Medical Center’s Alfond Center for Health and less than 15 miles from the Thayer Center for Health.

 Up to four students at a time can be accommodated within our two 2-bedroom duplex condominiums.
 Each student is assigned a private bedroom with a queen-sized bed.
 Each duplex unit has one bathroom and is fully furnished with living room and kitchen furniture as well as a television; cook- and dinner-ware are provided.
 WiFi is included and laundry facilities are available onsite.
 Students are responsible for daily upkeep of the personal and communal spaces including trash disposal.